eryko2002/Guide-In-Place-Major-Version-Upgrade-Backup-of-PostgreSQL-on-GCP/GCP_CloudSQL_PostgreSQL_Upgrade_Backup_Procedure_Instruction.md

 This will allow you to confirm the exact time the backup was taken, which can be useful for verification or recovery purposes.

 ## 5. Performing Database Restoration (Rollback) Procedure from Backup to the same instance
-Note: This procedure applies only when restoring a backup to the same instance if the backup was taken from the same database version as the current instance.
-Restoring a backup from a different database version (e.g., from an older to a newer version or vice versa) is not supported.
+This procedure applies only when restoring a backup to the same instance if the backup was taken from the same database version as the current instance.
 However, if the database version has not been upgraded (i.e., remains the same as before), you can restore from a backup taken prior to the upgrade to revert to the previous state.

 ### 1. Describe the instance to see whether it has any replicas: